DLohmann/PolyFrac/README.md

 - Compile the program for WebAssembly, and host it on a website.
 - During the CSE 165 final class demo, form a competition to see who can get the highest score on this game.
 Then give out a prize for this highest score (should log player names for the leaderboard).
 - Make a 3D version of this game?
+- Maybe fractal points should change color as they get older, and are about to be removed